 Cryptocurrencies have gained significant attention in recent years, with the market capitalization of cryptocurrencies surpassing $1 trillion in early 2021.
 However, the increasing popularity of cryptocurrencies has also led to an increase in financial crimes, such as money laundering and terrorist financing.
-Cryptocurrency transaction monitoring is crucial in mitigating these risks.
+Cryptocurrency transaction monitoring, especially travel rule crypto requirements, is crucial in mitigating these risks.
 In this blog, we will discuss the challenges involved in monitoring cryptocurrency transactions and the techniques that can be employed to overcome these challenges.

 Challenges in Cryptocurrency Transaction Monitoring